-Home to poets, artists, and dreamers, Montreal is as serious about its music as it is about fine wine, great food, and cafe culture.
+Home to poets, artists, and dreamers, Montreal is as serious about its music as it is about great food, and that's saying something.
 Quebec's stylish, French-speaking city of creatives has an eclectic, experimental, bold music scene dating back to the 1920s that you'll want to dive into.
 It runs the gamut from indie, electronica, world beats, and heavy metal, to classical, hip hop, jazz, and blues.
 Here are the scenes and spots to check out.

-It isn't a venue per se, but Mount Royal is a treasured public green space spanning nearly 500 acres and perched atop the city's highest point overlooking the St. Lawrence River.
+It isn't a venue per se, but Mount Royal is a treasured public green space spanning nearly 500 acres and perched atop the city's highest point, overlooking the St. Lawrence River.
 It's also a spontaneous experimentation lab of sorts.
-Every Sunday if the weather is nice, a loose gathering of drummers and dancers known as the Tam-Tams convene at the big statue to jam.
+Every Sunday, if the weather is nice, a loose gathering of drummers and dancers convene for a jam session known as Tam-Tams.
 Watch and listen -- or dance and join!

 First the blues, soul, and jazz institutions: Golden-age brick-and-stone social club Upstairs Jazz Bar & Grill, chandelier-lit, art nouveau House of Jazz, and cabaret-style Le Balcon, plus, blues and alternative at Quai des Brumes are all worth checking out.

 Don't miss the homegrown trio of famed Casa del Popolo, a concert hall-bar-bistro with an underground venue, La Sala Rossa, that's also known for Spanish tapas, and La Vitrola, home to indie bands on the second floor.
 These are all authentic places to see international touring bands and local faves.